 Jack was a lecturer at the University of Pennsylvania Law School where he taught Trusts and Estates.
 Before that, he was an adjunct professor in the graduate tax program at Villanova University for 15 years.
 He continues to teach and speak several times every year at professional meetings and bar associations across the country.
-His topics include asset protection planning, environmental liability of executors and trustees, the impact of FATF on law practice, stock options and related estate planning, the use of DNA testing in estate litigation, and more.
+His topics include asset protection planning and the impact of FATF on law practice.

 - Asset Protection Planning

 - University of Pennsylvania Law School, J.D., cum laude (1976)

 - Dartmouth College, A.B. magna cum laude, Phi Beta Kappa (1973)

 - Chair, Probate and Trust Law Section (1995)

 Natural Lands Trust

 - Chair, Board of Trustees (July 1, 2013 - Present)